f5devcentral/access-solutions/solution7/solution.rst

-Solution:  Inline SAML with Kerberos sideband
+Solution7:  Inline SAML with Kerberos sideband
 ======================================================================================

 This solution documents all the necessary pieces required to create a set of APM policies that updates the AD lastlogontimestamp when only using SAML.